vivekjks/auction-on-lin/README.md

 ## Contributing / notes
 - Keep the Wasm target up to date before deploying.
 - If you change contract parameters, rebuild the Wasm and redeploy so IDs stay consistent with the client config.

+## Final

+--every this set and wokring and tested